 In moderate deafness, this increases to between 41 and 70db, which means you may have difficulty hearing people talking if you don’t use a hearing aid.

-Severely deaf people can only hear sounds from 71 to 90dB and above – they usually need a hearing aid and may also use lip reading or sign language.
+Severely deaf people can only hear sounds from 71 to 95dB and above – they usually need a hearing aid and may also use lip reading or sign language.

-The highest level of hearing loss is profound deafness, which is when the quietest sound you can hear is more than 90dB (more than 900,000 people in the UK are severely or profoundly deaf, says Action on Hearing Loss).
+The highest level of hearing loss is profound deafness, which is when the quietest sound you can hear is more than 95dB (more than 900,000 people in the UK are severely or profoundly deaf, says Action on Hearing Loss(i)).

-If you’re not sure you have a problem with your hearing, try taking the Action on Hearing Loss online test.
+If you are not sure you have a problem with your hearing, try taking the Action on Hearing Loss telephone or online test

 What causes hearing loss?